From Atiyah Classes to Homotopy Leibniz Algebras: algebras

 \subsubsection{The maps $R_n$}

 Recall the bundle map $R_2:B\otimes B\to\Hom(A,B)$ associated to the Atiyah cocycle of $B$ given by \eqref{r2}.
-Since $B$ is an $A$-module, we can substitute $B$ for $E$ in the definitions of $\partial^A$ and $\partial^\nabla$ above and define a sequence of bundle maps inductively by the relation Hence, we have
+Since $B$ is an $A$-module, we can substitute $B$ for $E$ in Equation \eqref{eq:cat} and define a sequence of bundle maps inductively by the relation